Norman Holter: Career

 During World War II, Holter served as senior physicist in the U.S. Navy, studying the characteristics of waves.
 In 1946, he headed a government research team involved in the atomic-bomb testing at Bikini Atoll.
 After the war, he continued work with the United States Atomic Energy Commission, and served as president of the Society of Nuclear Medicine from 1955 to 1956.
 In 1964, he became a full professor at the University of California, San Diego, coordinating activities at the Institute of Geophysics and Planetary Physics.
 In 1979, the Association for the Advancement of Medical Instrumentation (AAMI) awarded Holter with the AAMI Foundation Laufman-Greatbatch Prize for his contributions to medical technology.

 Holter was the son and grandson, respectively, of Montana pioneers Norman B. Holter and Anton M. Holter.
 Anton M. Holter was born in his native Norway and emigrated to the United States when he was 23.
 Numerous landmarks in and around Helena, Montana bear his family's name.
 These landmarks include The Holter Museum of Art, Holter Dam, and Holter Lake.
-The Holter Art Museum is widely recognized as the premiere modern western art museum in the United States and attracts the talents and attention of international crowds.
+The Holter Museum of Art is widely recognized as the premiere contemporary art museum in Helena, Montana, and attracts the talents and attention of international crowds.